 - Best practices and latest research in anxiety and mental health disorders

 - Confidence to handle stressful situations and approach students with useful tools

 - Ability to improve learning for students and produce better academic results

 - Credibility and recognition for the staff and school

 - Ability to create a sense of security in the classroom.

 The SMHS and SMHC program consists of a convenient six step process that can be completed online.

 There is no reason why teachers and school staff have to continue feeling unprepared and student anxiety and depression has to continue going unnoticed and unaddressed.

-Learn more about the SMHS training and SMHC certification here.
+Learn More about the SMHS and SMHC certifications.

 Can fill out form below to find out additional information